easonmath/easonmath.github.io/_pages/about.md

 Except for X1 and X2 below, please feel free to contact me about anything!!!

-My email: min.yi.shen0403106-at-gmail.com
+✉️ My email: min.yi.shen0403106-at-gmail.com

 Even just a simple "hi" is welcome!
 I really enjoy talking to people!

 - X1: Any commercial advertisements.
-- X2: {Abbreviation of the first name: S.-N.}$$\,\cap\,$${Completed PhD in Mathematics at Uni-DUE}$$\,\cap\,$${Last name: Tung}.
+- X2: {Abbreviation of the first name: S.-N.}$$\,\cap\,$${Completed PhD in Mathematics at Uni DuE}$$\,\cap\,$${Last name: Tung}.

   - If you (especially women) recieve an email from this person, we — all the students who know him — strongly recommend that you ignore it, no matter what he says.
 Any response tends to lead to endless disturbances.
-(Email is his most direct way, he has many methods, such as "suggesting" that a student build a connection with someone.
-I feel truly sorry for the kind people around me.)
+I feel truly sorry for the kind people around me.